GGasset/CudNN/Readme.md

     		5. Save it
     		6. Load into a model (Class).
 * CudNN has a WIP client API which doesn't require CUDA compilation, being useful for use with common game engines wich make hard compiling Cuda.
-* In the future, it will feature godot bindings for its socket client, Unity is not planned for c# bindings, UE uses c++.
+* In the future, it will feature godot bindings for its socket client, C# bindings for Unity are not planned, UE already uses c++.

 #### Godspeed